 Washington County State’s Attorney Tom Kelly, who is currently handling the case after Orange County prosecutors declared a conflict of interest, participated in the hearing via telephone and did not respond to a phone message seeking comment afterward.

 Defense attorney Dan Sedon criticized the decision to file the attempted murder charge, saying that authorities, two years after their investigation, cannot prove that Berecz intended to kill anyone.
 Sedon said that he will file motions seeking to have the charge dismissed for lack of evidence.

 “Our position on the attempted murder charge is that it lacks probable cause,” Sedon said during a court hearing on Tuesday.
 “The thrust of the objection is that this case has been in discovery for two years, and it’s not as if after more than two years of looking the state finally found evidence that Mr. Berecz had an intent to kill.
 They just decided to file the charge.”

 Sedon declined to comment after the hearing.

-While Berecz faces a serious felony, his father Fred Berecz, who fired gunshots from a .38 pistol at the car alongside his son that night, struck a plea deal several months ago in which he pled guilty to misdemeanor assault and spent 60 days on a work crew, Sedon said.
+While Berecz faces a serious felony, his father Fred Berecz, who fired gunshots from a .38 pistol at the car alongside his son that night, struck a plea deal several months ago in which he pleaded no contest to a charge of reckless endangerment and spent 30 days on a work crew.
 The Bereczs told police they fired nine shots total.

 The shooting was preceded by a bitter feud involving Berecz, his ex-wife, and his ex-wife’s new boyfriend and his family.